-For the purposes of analysing the demand, each block was considered to be separate.
-Each precast wall was divided into a combination of smaller panels (See Figure 6).
+Each precast wall was divided into a combination of smaller panels as can be seen above in Figure 5.
 Forces acting on the edges and centrelines of each of the smaller panels were extracted for comparison with their individual capacities.
 The balconies were assessed as being part of the internal floor slabs cantilevering from the face of the wall.
 As each floor is tied into all four exterior walls they effectively act as rigid diaphragms, spreading loads evenly between the walls.

 The capacity of each wall element is taken as the capacity of the weakest part of the panel making up that wall element.
-Panels spanning vertically were analysed as columns for shear and both in-plane and out-of-plane flexure (Table 7 and Table 8) and spandrel beam panels spanning horizontally between columns were analysed for shear capacity and in-plane flexure (Table 9 and Table 10).
+Panels spanning vertically were analysed as columns for shear and both in-plane and out-of-plane flexure (Table 7) and spandrel beam panels spanning horizontally between columns were analysed for shear capacity and in-plane flexure (Table 8).
 A map of panel locations for each wall is included in Appendix F.